 Thanks to the recent pandemic, millions of people from all over the world have been forced to set up shop at home — and project managers are no different.
-While timely remote working capabilities are saving many companies from impending doom, the workforce is dealing with the increasingly challenging issues that come with working from home.
+While timely remote working capabilities are saving many companies from impending doom, the workforce is dealing with the pros and cons of working remotely and the increasingly challenging issues that come with it.

 That’s because the office environment is designed to eliminate distractions and be conducive to productivity.
-Working from home means being subjected to all kinds of interruptions.
+Working from home means being subjected to all kinds of interruptions, as well as inadequate remote work equipment.

 As project managers, we can’t afford to lose focus.
 Staying productive is crucial no matter the work environment because our teams are often depending on our expertise.
 That’s why it’s important to set ground rules for yourself and your team so work continues as usual even in the face of interruptions like your children wanting to play or your temptation to slack off.

 Essential personal competencies for project managers include effective remote communication, focus on job completion, and the ability to maintain connections remotely.
 Work on these capabilities, and you’ll see a noticeable increase in efficiency and other benefits of working from home.

 Add to that our top tips for working from home as a project manager, and you’ve got this covered!